TheCaptainCraken/haskson/README.md

 # Haskson

->Haskson is a Json parser written in Haskell.
+>Haskson is a Json parser written in Haskell with `0` dependencies.

 ## Current limitations